dcordero/Tealium-ios-library/README.md

 Please visit the Tealium Learning Community site for the complete list of default data sources sent by the library for specific object classes.

-### Extending Data Points
+### Adding Custom Data Sources

-The following methods below allow you to extend the default and element specific datapoints:
+The following methods below allow you to extend the default and element specific data points:

-- (BOOL) addVariable:(NSString*)variable value:(NSObject*)value to:(id)object;
-- (BOOL) addEventData:(NSDictionary*)eventData to:(NSObject*)object;
-- (BOOL) addGlobalVariable:(NSString*)variable value:(NSObject*)value;
+- (BOOL) addCustomData:(NSDictionary*)customData to:(NSObject*)object
-- (BOOL) addGlobalEventData:(NSDictionary*)eventData
+- (BOOL) addGlobalCustomData:(NSDictionary*)customData;

-The addVariable:value:to method adds one key-value pair of data to an object or a view controller whenever calls related to it are made.
-For example, an NSString object has been created to record a client id for video files (ie _clientId).
-If you want that client id added to every auto-tracked play/pause event for that video:
+The addCustomData:to: method adds a dictionary of data to a single NSObject subclass.
+For example, say your movie handling class has a property named "client_id".
+If you want that id added to every auto-tracked video event, you could add the following code:

 Example usage: